Lexicon-Digital/consultant-pathway/README.md

 ### Recommended certifications
 <br/>
-There are many certifications available to software engineers, below are some of the few we strongly recommend as your start your journey:
+There are many crtifications available to software engineers, below are some of the few we strongly recommend as your start your journey:
 <br/>
 <br/>